auth0/wordpress/README.md

 Adding Organization support to your WordPress installation is simple.
 Configure WordPress and the Auth0 plugin as normally instructed, and then follow these additional steps:

 1. Open your [Auth0 dashboard](https://manage.auth0.com/dashboard).
-2. In your Application settings, ensure your 'Application Login URI' points to your WordPress blog's URL.
+2. In your Application settings, ensure your 'Application Login URI' points to your WordPress installation's URL.
 3. Create a new Organization.
 4. Copy the ID of your new organization, beginning with 'org\_'.
-5. Open the Auth0 WordPress plugin settings page within your WordPress .installation, and navigate to the Basic tab.
+5. Open the Auth0 WordPress plugin settings page within your WordPress installation, and navigate to the Basic tab.
 6. Paste the Organization ID into the 'Organization' field.
 7. Save your changes.